ned14/outcome/doc/src/content/tutorial/essential/result/inspecting.md

 tags = ["nodiscard", "value", "error", "try"]
 +++

-Suppose we will be writing a function `print_half` that takes an integer number (however big) represented as an `std::string` and outputs a number which is twice smaller:
+Suppose we will be writing a function `print_half` that takes a `std::string` representing an integer and prints half the integer:

 {{% snippet "using_result.cpp" "half_decl" %}}